M1RAK/product-preview-card-component/README.md

 Build More seemingly simple, pull you into an abyss of your own ignorance Projects.

 ### Useful resources
-- [Example resource 2](https://www.example.com) - This is an amazing video which helped me with switching the images using the Picture attribute.
+- [Kevin Powell](https://youtu.be/B2WL6KkqhLQ) - This is an amazing video which helped me with switching the images using the Picture attribute.

 ## Author